 Management information is produced to assist with the measurement of performance including a number of key performance indicators.
+A review of the indicators is currently being considered between the NPA family and Defra regarding a new suite of nationally-collected annual indicators; these are expected to be finalised for 2024/25.
 Budgetary Control Reports are reviewed monthly by the budget holders and on a regular basis by the Executive Board and Resources, Audit and Performance Committee.
 The Committee also considers the Authority's Medium-Term Financial Plan which aligns future resources to their priorities.
 Where performance slips, this is further examined and action taken where possible.